chronoxor/gil/README.md

 # GitLinks

-Git Links utility allows to create and manage git projects dependency
+Git Links utility allows to describe and manage complex git projects dependency.
+It supports any projects hierarchy, cycles, cross links.

+This utility provies a solution to git submodules recursive dependency problem.